Assassination of Kim Jong-nam: Attack

 Hương told the police that she was instructed by four men who were traveling with them to spray Kim with an unidentified liquid while Aisyah held and covered his face with a handkerchief as part of a prank.
 CCTV footage showed that Hương and Aisyah rushed to separate restrooms after carrying out the attack, and that they headed to the airport taxi stand after leaving the restrooms.
 Hương was seen leaving the airport by taxi at around 9:30 a.m.
 Hương claimed that after she returned to look for the others, they had disappeared and thus she decided to head back to the airport.

 On 17 February, police arrested a 46-year-old North Korean man named Ri Jong-chol.
 He was described as an IT worker for Tombo Enterprise, living in Malaysia.

 International reactions

 South Korea

-Kim Myung-yeon, a spokesperson for South Korea's ruling party, described the killing as a "naked example of Kim Jong-un's reign of terror."
+Kim Myung-yeon, a spokesperson for South Korea's Liberty Korea Party, described the killing as a "naked example of Kim Jong-un's reign of terror."
 The South Korean government drew a parallel with the execution of Kim Jong-un's own uncle and others.
 The acting President of South Korea, Hwang Kyo-ahn, said that if the murder was confirmed to be masterminded by North Korea, that would clearly depict the brutality and inhumanity of the regime.